-NOTE: This unit is protected against hydronic over-pressurization.
+Note: The unit is protected against over-pressurization.
 A pressure relief valve is included with each unit.

 Carbon Monoxide Hazard

 Improper adjustment of the burners may lead to poor combustion quality, increasing the amount of carbon monoxide produced.
 Excessive carbon monoxide levels may lead to personal injury or death.